wittn-git/GeneticOptimization/README.md

 ### Input format

 The input format for the optimization problem is pretty straight forward.
-It contains an maximizing objective and a number of equations functioning as constraints:
+It contains definitions of used variabes, a maximizing objective and a number of equations functioning as constraints:
 ```
+definitions:
+x:[0,10];
+y:[0,6];
 objective:
 4x + y
 constraints: